osmcode/osmium-tool/man/osmium-renumber.md

 --generator=NAME
 :   The name and version of the program generating the output file.
 It will be
     added to the header of the output file.
 Default is "*osmium/*" and the version of osmium.

+-i, --index-directory=DIR
+:   Directory where the index files for mapping between old and news IDs are
+    read from and written to, respectively.
+Use this if you want to map IDs in several OSM files.
+Without this option, the indexes are not read from or written to disk.
+The directory must exist.
+Use '.' for the current directory.
+The files written will be named `nodes.idx`, `ways.idx`, and `relations.idx`.

 -o, --output=FILE
 :   Name of the output file.
 Default is '-' (*stdout*).